Photo by Adrian Octavius Walker

 a human. a friend. a son. a father. a brother. an uncle. a husband. an education nerd. a hip-hop nerd. a writer. a designer.

-sam has spent over 20 years working in, designing, and writing about schools and youth programs. this work has happened while working at some pretty great organizations, including AS220, Big Picture Learning, and City Year.
+sam has spent over 20 years working in, designing, launching, and writing about schools and youth programs. this work has happened while working at some pretty great organizations, including AS220, Big Picture Learning, City Year, and the Stanford d.school.

 after his first book, Hip Hop Genius was released in 2011, he spent several years touring the world, speaking with educators and students, leading professional development sessions for and consulting to school districts, nonprofits, and foundations.